Rachel Harmon - Executive Director

 A Southern California native, Mitzi moved to Oregon in 2005.
 She joined the Inclusion team in 2006.
 As Inclusion’s Associate Director, she’s responsible for program oversight and new Personal Agent training.
 Mitzi has a degree in psychology and has been working with individuals with developmental disabilities since 1998.

-Lara Davis - Fiscal Administrator
+Lara Davis - Operations Director

 I moved to Portland, Oregon from Grayling, Michigan in 2000, and since 2005 I have managed the office of a small construction company.
 This experience led me to the decision to further my education in the administration field and in 2011 I graduated from Portland State University’s School of Business Administration with a Bachelor of Finance.